Chillsmeit/FirefoxSmoothScroll/README.md

 # SmoothScrollFirefox

 This repo contains modified user.js files that change the default scrolling behaviour in Firefox.<br>
-I made different versions, these were made on a 35'' UltraWide Monitor, speed settings *may* have to be adjusted.<br>
 These should work in Librewolf and Mullvad Browser since they're firefox forks.<br>

 Just copy the code of the profile you want and paste it in your user.js<br>